 The Trust is exposed to risk fluctuations in energy prices in the normal course of operations.
-ECA conveyed to the Trust natural gas derivative floor price contracts and entered into a back-to-back swap agreement with the Trust which conveyed the benefit of certain swap agreements which ECA had previously entered into with third parties.
-The volumes covered by these agreements equate to approximately 50% of the originally estimated natural gas to be produced by the Trust properties through March 31, 2014.
-The swap contracts, which expired on June 30, 2012, related to approximately 7,500 MMBtu per day at a weighted average price of \$6.78 per MMBtu for the period from April 1, 2010 through June 30, 2012.
-The price of the floor hedging contracts is \$5.00 per MMBtu on a total volume of 11,268,000 MMBtu for the period from October 1, 2010 through March 31, 2014.
-The Trust uses the cash method to account for commodity contracts.
+ECA conveyed to the Trust natural gas derivative floor hedge contracts with a price of \$5.00 per MMBtu on volumes of 1,092,000 and 5,241,000 MMBtu for the years ended December 31, 2014 and 2013, respectively.
+There were no volumes conveyed during the year ended December 31, 2015.
+The Trust used the cash method to account for commodity contracts.
 Under this method, gains or losses associated with the contracts are recognized at the time the hedged production occurs.
-Hedge proceeds realized for the years ended December 31, 2013, 2012 and 2011 totaled \$7,050,579, \$13,245,734 and \$8,684,531, respectively.
-The fair market values of the commodity contracts are not included in the accompanying financial statements, as the statements are presented on a modified cash basis of accounting.
+Hedge proceeds realized for the years ended December 31, 2014 and 2013 totaled \$268,632 and \$7,050,579, respectively.
+There were no hedge proceeds realized for the year ended December 31, 2015.
+The fair market values of the commodity contracts were not included in the accompanying financial statements, as the statements are presented on a modified cash basis of accounting.